AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/localization/translate-content.md

 >[!NOTE]
 >
->It is assumed that the necessary, empty folders for the translations languages have already been created as part of the [definition of your content structure.](getting-started.md#content-structure) This should be done in collaboration with the content architect.
+>It is assumed that the necessary language structure for the translations languages have already been created as part of the [definition of your content structure.](getting-started.md#content-structure) This should be done in collaboration with the content architect.

 ## Using a Translation Project {#using-translation-project}

-AEM evaluated the headless content under the path you navigated to based on the rules that you previously defined.
+When creating the translation project, AEM evaluated the headless content under the path you selected as well as based on the rules that you previously defined.
 Based on those rules, it extracted the content that requires translation into a new translation project.

 To view the translation project: